I had a dream once. I can’t remember it, otherwise I’d say it. Now I’m 75 grand in the hole, and I can’t even wait tables. I host.

 “I called Kim.
 You should’ve been back 2 hours ago,” she said, trying to trap me into whatever lie she just so happened to dream up.

 “Don’t talk back to your mother!
 This is what you do, what you always do.
 All you do is lie.
 Everything you say is a lie,” Gavin said scathingly.

 “Okay, first off… what the fuck Gavin?
 I’m not even talking to you.
 Second off, I-”

 Then it happened.
 I felt my mother’s hand across my face.
 It was quick, and it was swift.
 I bit the inside of my cheek in anger and surprise.
 I could hear the baby beginning to fuss down the hall.

-“Now you’ve done it, you’ve woken up the baby,” my mother said angrily.
+“Now you’ve done it, you’ve woken up the baby,” my mother retorted.

 “That’s what I’ve been saying,” Gavin chimed in.

 “I don’t even understand what you’re doing with your life.
 Why can’t you go back to school like your brother?
 I don’t understand why you’re not applying yourself,” my mother said, annoyingly perplexed.

 “I am applying myself.
 This is ridiculous.
 I don’t even understand why this is happening right now,” I said almost at my wit’s end.

 “You need to be accountable,” Gavin said with finality.